 The following simplified scale describes aspects of bilingual children's development through English, which teachers might find helpful.
+EAL pupils that enter the Prep are typically at Stage 4.
+Only due to exceptional circumstances will the Prep have a pupil at an earlier stage.
 It is important to remember that children may move into English in very individual ways, and that the experience for an older child will be different from that of a young child.
 The scales emphasise the social aspects of learning as well as the linguistic.
 Obviously, attitudes in the school to children and the languages they speak will influence their confidence in using English, as well as any other languages they may speak.